embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 The PoC implements the concept of step-up authentication for web apps and APIs detailed in my previous [article](https://embesozzi.medium.com/keycloak-step-up-authentication-for-web-and-api-3ef4c9f25d42).
 Therefore, go there if you need more details about it.

-Nevertheless, I've added the feature for handling the step-up on the API side following the [OAuth 2.0 Step-up Authentication Challenge Protocol](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/) proposed standard requiring MFA with Biometrics.
+Nevertheless, I've added to the Bank Portal the feature for handling the step-up on the API side following the [OAuth 2.0 Step-up Authentication Challenge Protocol](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/) proposed standard requiring MFA with Biometrics.
 So, the OAuth Spring API will return 401 Unauthorized with **WWW-Authenticate** header with **insufficient_authentication_level** error message and the defined **acr_values** that indicates to the client application what ACR value to request at the identity provider.
 On the client side, the Bank Portal is able to interpred this error and redirect to the user to do the step-up authentication - with a lovely modal explaning the situation.

+In a second application called Bank Loan Portal, you will see a full passwordless experience with Passkeys.
+This app uses Passkeys to improve the login experience.

 Lastly On the IdP side, I've configured the Passkeys ([WebAuthn](https://webauthn.guide/)) authentication mechanism when the desired acr value is specified.
 Passkey is a new way to sign in that works completely without passwords.
 I use it as 2-factor authentication method by using the security capabilities of your devices like Touch ID and Face ID.